Yoga096/Housing_Price/README.md

 # Housing_Price
-To get the data for research purpose.
+To analyze the data for researching purpose.